 Myth: Never drill any holes in the van.
 Best Practices: It is helpful to avoid drilling more holes than necessary in the van, but any competent van builder needs to learn how to create and waterproof any holes that are made.
 It is scary to drill or cut through the van metal, but many holes and openings are essential for a functional and safe van build.

 Myth: It is practical to install tankless water heaters.
 Best Practices: Tankless hot water heaters need to be vented, therefore they are usually mounted on the back door and function when you are taking a shower outside the van and have the door open.
 They waste a large amount of water when they start up.
 Usually camper vans don’t have enough water on board to make them practical.
-An outside shower may sound like a great idea, but is not very practical for most van people except for remote camping locations in the summertime.
+An outside shower may sound like a great idea, but is not very practical for most van people except for some remote camping locations in the summertime.

 Myth: There is only one truth in converting vans.
 Best Practices: Different people have different needs, and what is sensible for one person's needs is overkill for another, and insufficient for a third.
 So despite what so many people like to claim, there is no ULTIMATE VAN CONVERSION.
 We each have a unique combination of priorities, budget, and skills.

 Myth: You need to spend large amounts of money and build a very complex camper van.
 Best Practices: You can enjoy nature and travel (maybe more) by keeping it simple and covering your basic needs.
 Yes, if you're into building and creating something high-tech and beautiful, then go for it, but it will cost you a lot more to initially build, break down more often and cost more to repair in the future.
+This link has a lot of good suggestions about How to Build a Quality Camper Van on a Budget.

 Copyright © 2024 CampMaker LLC - All Rights Reserved.